Quantum magnonics: when magnon spintronics meets quantum information science: Quantum states of magnons

 \subsubsection{Spin superfluidity}

-Magnon condensation may underly spin superfluidity.
+Magnon condensation may underly spin superfluidity\footnote{The connection between BEC and superfluid is a subtle issue.
+It is possible to have superfluid (BEC) without the presence of BEC (superfluid).
+More detailed discussion can be found in Ref. \cite{Pethickbook2008}.}.
 In particular, the magnetization dynamics of the easy-plane ferromagnet, discussed above may --- in the condensed phase --- in the continuum limit be recast in terms of superfluid hydrodynamic equations.
 That is, inserting the ansatz $\langle \hat {\bf S}\rangle = S (\sqrt{n_c/s} \cos \varphi,\sqrt{n_c/s} \sin \varphi, 1-n_c/s)$, with $s=S/d^3$ the spin density and $d$ the lattice constant, into the LLG equation yields the equations

 for $n_c \ll s$.
 Here we have neglected the Gilbert damping.
 The spin supercurrent ${\bf j}_s = n_c \bm{\nabla} \varphi$ is proportional to the gradient of the angle $\varphi$ that plays the role of phase of the condensate.
 The influence of damping and anisotropies on spin superfluidity have been discussed extensively by Sonin \cite{SoninJETP1978, SoninAP2010}.
 Recent research has focused on spin superfluidity in devices in which heavy metallic leads serve as spin injectors and detectors \cite{TakeiPRL2014} and the first experimental results have been reported \cite{YuanSA2018,BozhkoNC2019, PhysRevLett.123.257201}.